alphagov/govuk-developer-docs/source/manual/stop-overnight-integration-shutdown.html.md

 ## Disabling `Stop vApps` in jenkins (integration)

-To do this logging into the jenkins server at: [https://deploy.integration.publishing.service.gov.uk] selecting the [Stop vApps](https://deploy.integration.publishing.service.gov.uk/job/stop_vapps/) job and click on **configure**.
+To do this logging into the jenkins server at [https://deploy.integration.publishing.service.gov.uk]() selecting the [Stop vApps](https://deploy.integration.publishing.service.gov.uk/job/stop_vapps/) job and click on **configure**.

 In the settings scroll down to the Build Triggers: